Liyue-Chen/STContext/data/POIS/README.md

 When using POI data, for ease of use, we process the Excel file into a pickle file for easy loading.
 The pickle file stores a two-dimensional numpy array with the dimension of (Numnode, POI_type), where Numnode represents the number of sites and POI_Type is the number of POI types we are considering.
 The value of a site indicates the number of POIs of that kind within a radius of N meters.

-The value of N represents the site coverage.
+N represents the site coverage.

 Since the size of the area covered by the dataset is different, the value of N is also different.